AnimateScene: Camera-controllable Animation in Any Scene: Abstract

 \section{Abstract}

-3D scene reconstruction and 4D human animation have seen rapid progress and broad adoption in recent years.
-However, seamlessly integrating reconstructed scenes with 4D human animation and produce visually engaging results remains challenging.
-One key difficulty lies in placing the human at the correct location and scale within the scene while avoiding unrealistic interpenetration.
-Another challenge is that the human and the background may exhibit different lighting and style, leading to unrealistic composites.
-In addition, appealing character motion videos are often accompanied by camera movements, which means that the viewpoints need to be reconstructed along a specified trajectory.
-We present AnimateScene, which addresses above issues in a unified framework.
-First, we design an accurate placement module that automatically determines a plausible 3D position for the human and prevents any interpenetration within the scene during motion.
-Second, we propose a training‑free style alignment method that adapts the 4D human representation to match the background’s lighting and style, achieving coherent visual integration.
-Finally, we design a joint post‑reconstruction method for both the 4D human and the 3D scene that allows camera trajectories to be inserted, enabling the final rendered video to feature visually appealing camera movements.
-Extensive experiments show that our AnimateScene generates dynamic scene videos with high geometric detail and spatiotemporal coherence across various camera and action combinations.
+Recent advances in 3D scene reconstruction and 4D human animation have broadened adoption, but integrating the two remains difficult.
+Key challenges include placing humans at plausible locations and scales without interpenetration, aligning lighting and style between humans and background, and handling dynamic camera trajectories.
+We introduce AnimateScene, a unified framework addressing these issues.
+First, an accurate placement module automatically determines realistic 3D positions and prevents collisions during motion.
+Second, we propose a training-free style alignment method that adapts the 4D human to match background illumination and appearance, achieving coherent composites.
+Finally, we design a joint post-reconstruction approach that incorporates camera trajectories for smooth, visually engaging motion videos.
+Experiments across diverse scenes and actions demonstrate that AnimateScene generates dynamic results with high geometric detail and strong spatiotemporal coherence.
+The project page is available at \href{https://whynothaha.github.io/AnimateScene/AnimateScene.html}{this https URL}.